Olin, a Democrat, was the representative for Virginia's 6th congressional district from 1983 to 1992.

-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Olin is shown as a purple triangle. (analysis methodology)
+Olin is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Olin sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (21%) Foreign Trade and International Finance (14%) Private Legislation (14%) Environmental Protection (14%) Education (10%) Agriculture and Food (10%) Law (10%) Immigration (7%)

 Some of Olin’s most recently sponsored bills include...

 - H.R.
 5418 (102nd): To amend the Appalachian Regional Development Act of 1965 to include Roanoke ...

 - H.R.
 5068 (102nd): For the relief of Dallas M. Patterson.

 - H.R.
 4235 (102nd): National Children’s Health Care Act of 1992

 - H.R.
 3477 (102nd): Combined Sewer Overflow Control Act

 - H.R.
 3414 (102nd): Timber Economics Act of 1991